MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-test-results-v2.md

 This task publishes test results to Azure Pipelines or TFS when tests are executed to provide a comprehensive test reporting and analytics experience.
 You can use the test runner of your choice that supports the results format you require.
 Supported results formats include [CTest](https://cmake.org/cmake/help/latest/manual/ctest.1.html), [JUnit](https://github.com/windyroad/JUnit-Schema/blob/master/JUnit.xsd) (including [PHPUnit](https://phpunit.readthedocs.io/en/9.5/configuration.html#the-logging-element)), [NUnit 2](https://docs.nunit.org/), [NUnit 3](https://github.com/nunit/docs/wiki/Test-Result-XML-Format), Visual Studio Test (TRX), and [xUnit 2](https://xunit.net/docs/format-xml-v2).

-Other built-in tasks, such as [Visual Studio Test task](vstest-v2.md) and [Dot NetCore CLI task](dotnet-core-cli-v2.md) automatically publish test results to the pipeline, while tasks such as [Ant](ant-v1.md), [Maven](maven-v3.md), [Gulp](gulp-v1.md), [Grunt](grunt-v0.md), and [Xcode](xcode-v5.md) provide publishing results as an option within the task, or build libraries such as [Cobertura](https://cobertura.github.io/cobertura/) and [JaCoCo](https://www.eclemma.org/jacoco/).
+Other built-in tasks, such as [Visual Studio Test task](vstest-v2.md) and [Dot NetCore CLI task](dotnet-core-cli-v2.md) automatically publish test results to the pipeline.
+Tasks such as [Ant](ant-v1.md), [Maven](maven-v3.md), [Gulp](gulp-v1.md), [Grunt](grunt-v0.md), and [Xcode](xcode-v5.md) provide publishing results as an option within the task, or build libraries such as [Cobertura](https://cobertura.github.io/cobertura/) and [JaCoCo](https://www.eclemma.org/jacoco/).
 If you are using any of these tasks, you do not need a separate **Publish Test Results** task in the pipeline.

-The published test results are displayed in the [Tests tab](/azure/devops/pipelines/test/review-continuous-test-results-after-build) in the pipeline summary and help you to measure pipeline quality, review traceability, troubleshoot failures, and drive failure ownership.
+The published test results are displayed in the [Tests tab](/azure/devops/pipelines/test/review-continuous-test-results-after-build) in the pipeline summary.
+The results help you to measure pipeline quality, review traceability, troubleshoot failures, and drive failure ownership.

 The following example shows the task is configured to publish test results.